 Originally synthesized by Paul Janssen of Janssen Pharmaceuticals in 1960, users of fentanyl experience an intense state of euphoria and relaxation.
 As a result, fentanyl has risen in popularity on the street for providing the ultimate high.
 Also, now criminal drug chemists are producing street fentanyl that is even more dangerous.
 The dosage is irregular, leading to more overdoses, and the adulterants can be toxic.

 Non-pharmaceutical fentanyl is sold in the following forms by drug dealers on the street: as a powder, spiked on blotter paper, or as tablets that mimic other, less potent opioids.
 Given the questionable origins of street fentanyl in any of its formulations, it becomes even harder to estimate a safe dosage.
-Hence, hundreds upon thousands of addicts have died.
+Hence, hundreds upon thousands of those suffering from opiate addiction have died.

 According to the National Institute on Drug Abuse, current street names for fentanyl or fentanyl-laced heroin include Apache, Dance Fever, Jackpot, Murder 8, and TNT.
 If you hear your teen using any of these words or word combinations in a strange manner, it’s always better to check it out and be safe rather than sorry.
-Please ask them what is going on and whether or not they have been experimenting with teen opioid abuse.
+Please ask them what is going on and whether or not they have been experimenting with teen opioid abuse or are suffering from opiate addiction.
 Indeed, you very well could end up saving the life of your child.

 The Signs of Teen Opioid Abuse

-Given the severity of the teen opioid abuse crisis, you need to know the potential signs that your teen might be experimenting with prescription opioid misuse or even using heroin or street fentanyl.
+Given the severity of the teen opioid abuse crisis and the perpetually increasing number of teens suffering from opiate addiction, you need to know the potential signs that your teen might be experimenting with prescription opioid misuse or even using heroin or street fentanyl.
 Although one of these signs alone can simply mean that your child is a normal teen, several of them together can indicate a bigger problem.
 Without a clear explanation, you must take action to protect your teenager: